openclarity/.github/profile/README.md

 # [OpenClarity](https://openclarity.io)

-OpenClarity is a suite of open source tools for cloud native security and observability — VMClarity, APIClarity, and KubeClarity.
+OpenClarity is a suite of open source tools for cloud native security and observability — VMClarity, KubeClarity, and APIClarity.
 Read more about each project below.

 ## [VMClarity](https://github.com/openclarity/vmclarity)